-Definition document for health bodies in England (this will include all NHS trusts, clinical commissioning groups and special health authorities)
+Definition document for health bodies in Wales (including local health boards and NHS trusts)

-This guidance is written for the use of health bodies in England.
-It gives examples of the kinds of information the ICO expects you to provide in order to meet your commitments under the model publication scheme.
+This guidance is written for the use of health bodies in Wales.
+It gives examples of the kinds of information that the ICO expects you to provide in order to meet your commitments under the model publication scheme.

-The ICO expects you to make the information in this definition document available unless:
+The ICO would expect you to make the information in this definition document available unless:

-- you do not hold the information; - the information is exempt under one of the Freedom of Information Act (FOIA) exemptions or Environmental Information Regulations 2004 (EIR) exceptions, or its release is prohibited under another statute (eg UK GDPR); - the information is readily and publicly available from an external website.
-Such information may have been provided either by you or on your behalf.
-You must provide a direct link to that information; - the information is archived, out of date or otherwise inaccessible; or, - it would be impractical or resource-intensive to prepare the material for routine release.
+- you do not hold the information; - the information is exempt under one of the Freedom of Information Act (FOIA) exemptions or Environmental Information Regulations (EIR) exceptions, or its release is prohibited under another statute (eg UK GDPR); - the information is readily and publicly available from a relevant website; such information may have been provided either by you or on your behalf.
+You must provide a direct link to that information; - the information is archived, out of date or otherwise inaccessible; or - it would be impractical or resource-intensive to prepare the material for routine release.